hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 - https://cloud.google.com/sql/docs/postgres/replication/cross-region-replicas#disaster_recovery

   > If the primary instance (db-a-0) becomes unavailable, you can promote the replica in region B to become the primary.
 To again have additional replicas in regions A and C, delete the old instances (the former primary instance in A, and the replica in C), and create new read replicas from the new primary instance in B.

+## Q99

+- B.
+- A is not HA.
+B would be HA.
+C doesn’t make sense and neither does D. Cloud SQL is a regional service which means the failover replica is in the same region as the primary - hopefully in a different zone.
+Read replicas can be in different regions, but they’re read replicas not failover replicas.

 ## Q100